nf-core/website/markdown/events/2021/bytesize_video_transcript_talk1.md

 So hop onto the new hackathon March 2021 Slack channel and either say that you would like to be involved or suggest any ideas.
 I should have put the link in here but there is also a webpage on the nf-core website for this.

 Maybe I can share my screen window quickly just so you can see what I am talking about.
 Here you can see I am on the <b>nf-core</b> website.
-If I hop onto the 'Events' page https://nf-co.re/events, you cans ee that we have a page about today's talk.
+If I hop onto the 'Events' page <https://nf-co.re/events>, you can see that we have a page about today's talk.
 This one right now with links and everything.

 There is also a page about the upcoming hackathon so if you click here, you will find the link to register.
 This is non-binding it does not cost anything to join a hackathon; it just helps us know roughly who is going to be there; also which projects people are interested in/working on, and if you want any of that cool stash then you have to put your address in so we can post it to you.